There are many types of birth control. No one type is 100% effective. It is possible to become pregnant while using birth control.

 Natural methods of birth control include:

-It is important to note that the withdrawal method often fails because the pre-ejaculatory fluid can contain sperm.
+The withdrawal method often fails because the pre-ejaculatory fluid can contain sperm.

 Although they are rare, false negatives are possible.
 There may be other underlying conditions causing missed periods or other pregnancy symptoms.